PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_stokes_ht_p1b_p1_gen.md

-# Solve the Stokes equation of colliding flow: Hood-Taylor, general formulation
+# Solve the Stokes equation of colliding flow: MINI element, general formulation

 Synopsis: Compute the solution of the Stokes equation of two-dimensional incompressible viscous flow for a manufactured problem of colliding flow.
-Hood-Taylor triangular elements are used.
+Bubble-function triangular elements are used.

 The "manufactured" colliding flow example from Elman et al 2014.
-The Hood-Taylor formulation with quadratic triangles for the velocity and continuous pressure on linear triangles.
+The MINI formulation with linear triangles with a cubic bubble function for the velocity and continuous pressure on linear triangles.

 The pressure is shown here with contours, and the velocities visualized with arrows at random points.